 Does your dog like to tear things up?
 What happens if he tears up some insulation or carpeting at Lowes?
 Well, you’ll have to pay for any damage your dog has done.

 And if your dog has a potty accident in the store, guess who cleans it up.
-It won’t be the store’s employees.
+It won’t be the Lowe’s employees.
 You will have to clean up any mess your dog makes while in the store.

 Stories of Misbehaving Dogs in Lowes